Lhasa Apso

 Seniors: Senior dogs, typically over the age of 8 years, may be less expensive than younger dogs, as they may have health issues or may be less in demand.

-It’s important to keep in mind that these are general trends and that the exact price of a dog can also vary based on factors such as breed, health, and certification.
 When considering the age of a dog, it’s also important to consider factors such as energy level, training needs, and expected lifespan to ensure the dog will be a good fit for your lifestyle and circumstances.

 3- Breed quality and Lineage:

 Popularity: Certain breeds may be more in demand, making them more expensive.
-Some popular breeds in India include Labrador Retriever, German Shepherd, Golden Retriever, and Doberman Pinscher.
+Some popular species in India include Labrador Retriever, German Shepherd, Golden Retriever, and Doberman Pinscher.

 Rarity: Breeds that are rare or difficult to find may command a higher price due to limited supply and high demand.